cryptopix-dev/colorsign/README.md

 ## 🙏 Acknowledgments

 - NIST for the FIPS 204 standard
-- The CRYSTALS team for the Dilithium algorithm
 - OpenSSL project for cryptographic primitives
 - GoogleTest framework for testing infrastructure